-For 2014, the Borough budgeted its General Fund, Street Improvement Fund, Capital Improvement Fund, and Liquid Fuels Fund.
-The Fire Protection Fund, Debt Service Fund, 2010 Bond Fund, and 2013 Bond Fund were not budgeted.
+For 2015, the Borough budgeted its General Fund, Street Improvement Fund, Capital Improvement Fund, Fire Fund, Debt Service Fund, Liquid Fuels Fund, and Flood Mitigation Fund.
+The 2010 Bond Fund and 2013 Bond Fund were not budgeted.

 Within the General Fund, Council approves all account line item budget overruns, and will approve transfers if necessary between departments.
 Therefore, although the legal level of control is by line item expenditure, budget transfers will only be executed if an entire department would exceed budget.
-Amounts that exceeded budget were funded by available General Fund fund balance and not budget transfers were done.
+Amounts that exceeded budget were funded by available General Fund fund balance and no budget transfers were done.